snilagiri/lens-nightwatch-tests/README.md

 ## Description

-Purpose of this repository is to test the automated e2e test cases for DataCast web UI.
+Purpose of this repository is to test the automated test cases for LENS UI.
 Providing most of the set up ready configured and as easy as by running `git clone` and `npm install`.

 **Note:** Running `npm install` downloads Nightwatch.js, Selenium standalone server, Chromedriver, IE driver and Gecko driver (Firefox) automatically.
 No extra setup needed.